Speech Therapy for Cerebral Palsy Explained

 You can help your child assign meaning to words by using pictures and objects while you talk to them.
 Whenever possible, encourage your child to speak in sentences instead of pointing or using single words.
 A good way to practice this is to hide a few of their toys and then have them explain where they found them.

-Speech therapy is more effective when parents get involved.
+Speech therapy for children with cerebral palsy is more effective when parents get involved.
 Try reading picture books and asking your child to point to pictures of certain objects to help them grasp the meaning of words.

 Financial Compensation for Speech Therapy for Cerebral Palsy